What is Airtable

 All these albums are linked record fields in Airtable.
 The problem is it doesn't translate into Google Sheets.
 It converts into a string of numbers, an array that you can’t do anything with.
 There’s nothing you can do in Google Sheets with the data because of this array.
 Have a look:

 - or multiples results for one Unique Identifier

 2. AND you are also just starting to use Airtable

 👉 THEN this is the tool for you as it is very easy to set up.

 Airtable Importer is a Google Sheets add-on which makes it super easy to set up.
 You can dump current tables into Google Sheets.
 You can re-import your data back into Google Sheets too.

-If you add a new row or edit something, it won’t sync live to your google sheets and you’ll need to reimport the whole table.
+Beware that, if you add a new row or edit something, it won’t sync live to your Google Sheets.
+You’ll need to reimport the whole table.

-This is a great tool for seeing your data in a spreadsheet format but because you cannot unnest it, there’s not a whole lot of transformation you can do with your data.
-You can see that it looks like this in the spreadsheet:
+This is a great tool for seeing your data in a spreadsheet format.
+But, since you can't unnest it, there’s not a whole lot of transformation you can do with your data.
+Check out how it looks like in a spreadsheet:

 Actiondesk is a slightly different option because it’s not a connector to Google Sheets.
 It's actually a spreadsheet software on its own.
 Yes, a full fledged spreadsheet software.
 That is natively connected to Airtable.
 Meaning no more CSV copy-pasting.
 You connect your Airtable account once.
 The data gets imported directly in your spreadsheet.